jpierel14/BYOSED/docs/source/simulation.rst

 -------
 **(Optional)**

-This section allows you to simply turn warping effects defined in the next section(s) on and off.
-If this section exists, then it supersedes later sections and defines the warping effects to be used.
+This section allows you to simply turn warping perturbers defined in the next section(s) on and off.
+If this section exists, then it supersedes later sections and defines the warping perturbers to be used.
-If it does not exist, all defined warping effects are used.
+If it does not exist, all defined warping perturbers are used.
 Adding this onto the **[MAIN]** section, the params file might now look like the following:

 ::